goschtl/zope/Sandbox/faassen/zope.site/trunk/src/zope/site/README.txt

   >>> from zope.component import registry
   >>> myregistry = registry.Components()

+We now set up another utility into that registry:

   >>> custom_util = MyUtility('my_custom_util')
   >>> myregistry.registerUtility(custom_util, IMyUtility, 'my_custom_util')

-Now we add it as a base to the local site manager:
+We add it as a base to the local site manager:

   >>> folder1_sm.__bases__ = (myregistry,) + folder1_sm.__bases__

-Both, the ``myregistry`` and global utilities should be available:
+Both the ``myregistry`` and global utilities should be available:

   >>> site.queryNextUtility(folder1_sm, IMyUtility, 'my_custom_util')
   MyUtility('my_custom_util')